CAMCAD

 Child-Centred AI-Mediated Collaborative Agency by Design workshop at CHI 2026

-The Child-Centred AI-Mediated Collaborative Agency by Design (CAMCAD) at CHI 2026 workshop organisers invite researchers, designers, educators, and practitioners for an afternoon of sharing and exploration of how AI applications could be designed to support children and young people in making informed decisions and enacting them meaningfully.
+The Child-Centred AI-Mediated Collaborative Agency by Design (CAMCAD) workshop at CHI 2026 brought together researchers, designers, educators, and practitioners for an afternoon of sharing and exploration of how AI applications could be designed to support children and young people in making informed decisions and enacting them meaningfully.

-This workshop builds on previous Child-Centred AI workshops at CHI 2023 and 2024.
-This year’s theme is collaborative agency.
-Through this lens, we are interested in how children and young people can be supported in making and acting on decisions not just as individuals, but in collaboration with others, such as peers, teachers, and parents.
+This workshop built on previous Child-Centred AI workshops at CHI 2023 and 2024.
+This year’s theme was collaborative agency.
+Through this lens, we explored how children and young people can be supported in making and acting on decisions not just as individuals, but in collaboration with others, such as peers, teachers, and parents.

 Find out more